PontusAL/mqtt_consumer/README.md

 docker compose up --build
 ```

-- The broadcaster emits payloads every `BROADCAST_INTERVAL` seconds (default 5) from three UUID-tagged clients.
+- The broadcaster emits JSON payloads every `BROADCAST_INTERVAL` seconds (default 5) from three UUID-tagged clients.
-- The consumer logs the incoming payload, calls the transformer via HTTP, and republishes the response on `FORWARD_TOPIC`.
+- The consumer logs the incoming payload, calls the transformer via HTTP with the `msg` field, and republishes the response on `FORWARD_TOPIC` as `{source_id, msg}`.
 - Inspect consumer logs to see both inbound and outbound traffic, and query `http://localhost:8000/health` to confirm the transformer is running.

 Tune MQTT host/port, topic prefix, QoS, transformer endpoint, or broadcast interval via the `.env` file (Compose automatically loads it) or by exporting environment variables before running Compose.